 All Purdue University College of Liberal Arts majors prepare students with the skills identified as contributing to professional success: communicating and listening well, an understanding and appreciation of diverse points of view, creative thinking and problem solving, a collaborative mindset, the ability to synthesize complex ideas and communicate them clearly, and a Boilermaker work ethic.

-- Ability to work in various cultural environments and cross-cultural knowledge/global awareness.
+- Ability to work in various cultural environments and cross-cultural knowledge/global awareness and intercultural communication.

 - Translating messages simultaneously into specified languages, maintaining message, content, context, and style as much as possible.